Frequently asked questions

 King County has made progress to slow the spread of COVID-19 in our communities, but most people do not have immunity to the disease and remain susceptible.
 As a community, we remain vulnerable to a surge of new cases that could make many more people ill and overwhelm our health care system’s ability to treat those with the most serious complications of the disease.

 The CDC recommends that in communities like King County, where there is significant community-based transmission, all individuals cover their noses and mouths with a cloth face covering that has a snug fit to prevent inadvertently spreading the COVID-19 virus while interacting with others outside their homes when they are unable to maintain six feet of distance.
+Cloth masks should have two or more layers of tightly woven fabric such as cotton and cotton blends that are breathable and provide a snug fit without gaps.

 While facial coverings do not replace proper hygiene or social distancing, a snug-fitting cloth face covering may help to protect others and slow community spread of COVID-19 by blocking infectious droplets from spreading when someone with the infection coughs, sneezes or speaks.
 Choose masks that offer two or more layers of tightly woven fabric such as cotton and cotton blends that are breathable and provide a snug fit without gaps.

 We know that one key transmission method for the COVID-19 virus is through respiratory droplets, and growing evidence suggests that a significant number of infections are transmitted by asymptomatic people who are expelling those infectious droplets.

 You are required to wear a cloth face covering for the entire duration of the time you're in a public indoor setting or outdoor public gathering space and unable to maintain six feet of distance from other people.

 What kind of coverings to wear